caumente/AUDIT/docs/tutorials/BraTS_2024.md

 ## 2. Exploring the metadata

-Before working with the images, we need to understand what information we have about the patients.
-The BraTS 2024 dataset comes with a spreadsheet that contains demographics, glioma types, MRI scanner info, and more.
-By looking at this data first, we can plan our analyses and later see if our model behaves differently across sites or patient characteristics.
+Before working with the imaging data, it is useful to explore the metadata.
+The BraTS 2024 demographic spreadsheet includes variables such as acquisition site, magnetic field strength, scanner manufacturer, patient age, sex, and glioma type - all of which can later be used to stratify analyses and investigate dataset heterogeneity.

-Let's load this spreadsheet into a pandas DataFrame and take a first look:
+Let’s begin by loading the file in a pandas DataFrame and take a first look:

 ```python
 import pandas as pd